 Finally, be mindful of wearing the same bra past its expiration date.
 Once it starts losing its support or begins chafing your skin regularly (often a product of sweat/salt buildup in the fabric over time), it’s time to purchase a fresh one.

 If you have questions about how to pee in the woods, you’re not alone!
 Many women new to trail running wonder about best practices.
 Here’s a primer.
-(For gender-neutral advice on how to poop in the woods, see the chapter on Trail Etiquette.)
+(For gender-neutral advice on how to poop in the woods, see TRAIL ETIQUETTE/ENVIRONMENT.)

 First, find a spot away from the trail.
 Don’t venture farther away than necessary (people routinely get lost doing this); go behind a large rock or tree if you’re worried about other trail users seeing you.
 Avoid peeing near water sources.
 Watch out for any poison ivy/oak, cacti, sharp pine needles, brambles, stinging nettles or other texturally unsavory plants before popping a squat.
 If possible, find a place that will allow you to pee downhill to prevent anything trickling onto your shoes.